 The Francesca J. Crane Scholarship is awarded to a single mother enrolled in an accredited institution who is a current participant or recent graduate of our Permanent Housing Services program.

 Good Samaritan Services (GSS) helps families break the cycle of homelessness by addressing the obstacles that keep them homeless.
-In order for families to move towards financial stability, jobs are needed.
-To secure a job with sustainable income, families must have reliable transportation.
-GSS relies on vehicle donations to provide residents with this vital resource.
-Each donated car is presented to a single parent in our program, based on his or her level of need.
-Each beneficiary receives training on car care by a local auto mechanic during his or her time with GSS.
+Employment is essential for families to move towards financial stability.
+To secure a job with a sustainable income, families must have reliable transportation.
+Good Sam relies on vehicle donations to provide residents with this vital resource.
+Each donated car is presented to a qualifying participant in our program, based on his or her level of need.
+Each beneficiary receives training on car care by a local auto mechanic during his or her time with Good Sam.

 “I was offered three jobs in one week.
 I had to turn all of them down because I lacked transportation.” — Crystal